Men’s polo shirts are that item that allow us to be well-dressed without resorting to wearing a shirt

 with all different types of fabric motifs.
 The most common are stripes and colour block panels, but you can also see checks, tropical prints and embroidery on the most original styles.

-To meet the same needs as the short sleeve polo shirt however in winter
+To meet the same needs as the short sleeve polo shirt however in summer

 , the men’s long sleeve polo shirt was born.
 Its characteristics and way of wearing it are the same as for the short-sleeved design, but just warmer so that you don’t get cold.